"Clash of Civilizations": Was Huntington Wrong?

 Al Zawahiri, the end of a king in the flames of hell

-Al Qaeda loses its subtlest mind; as in a Tom Clancy novel, al Zawahiri was eliminated by the 2 Hellfire missiles launched from a drone.
-These lines do not mean ...
+Al Qaeda loses its subtlest mind; like in a Tom Clancy novel, al Zawahiri was eliminated by the 2 missiles ...

 Read